Aston Martin DBS Superleggera

 The DBS Superleggera replaces the Vanquish, although the engine on the new car has more in common with the DB11.
 Here, there’s a full- throated 5.2-litre V12 engine under that carbon fibre bonnet.

-is plenty enough when making a stealthy overtaking manoeuvre on a city road like I did with the Kia, and definitely shines through when you have an open stretch of highway to flex the car’s muscles.
+As I drive along the route from the Kempinski hotel to a chocolate-box village in Austria where we stop for lunch, it’s clear that this engine is a performer.
+It returns 715hp of power, which is plenty enough when making a stealthy overtaking manoeuvre on a city road like I did with the Kia, and definitely shines through when you have an open stretch of highway to flex the car’s muscles.

 This grand touring car delivers a monumental 900Nm of torque – that’s 25 per cent more than you’d get on the more expensive Ferrari 812 Superfast, which Aston considers the only real competition.
-The torque here
+The torque here is so great that Aston had to design an all-new transmission as nothing from its existing fleet could handle these levels.

 However, it doesn’t deliver rude shocks as you make your way through the eight-speed automatic transmission.
 Instead the ride feels smooth, responsive and not one bit intimidating.